-Senate Bill 182 would have modest fiscal implications for the Department of Health and Human Services to support two additional members of the Certificate of Need Commission.
+Senate Bill 182 would create a minimal fiscal impact on the Department of Health and Human Services to assist with expense reimbursement for the two additional commission members.

 Senate Bill 183 would not have a fiscal impact on the Department of Health and Human Services.